 - Placing your interests above your children’s – The first and most important thing you should remember in any family law proceeding involving children is that you should always make decisions that are in the best interests of the child.
+Not doing so, is one of the most common child custody mistakes a parent can make.
 While you may wish to have a close relationship with your children, you need to consider what is best and healthiest for them, as courts will do the same.
 For example, if relocating your child to a different state means that they’ll have a hard time adjusting to a new life and new school, you should reconsider your options and how your child may feel before fighting it out with the other parent.

 - Losing your cool – Losing your temper is a sure fire way to raise red flags in the eyes of the court.
 Family law is centered on the best interests of children in custody proceedings, which means you need to set a good example and demonstrate that you have the emotional stability to provide and care for your child with self-control.